 Photographs and information about retired Captain Paul F. Stevens documenting his military career as a United States Navy aviator during World War II.

-The correspondence, financial information, pamphlets, booklets, and postcards of Edwin Strong, who was president of Ozark Bible College from 1946-1951.
+The correspondence, financial information, pamphlets, booklets, and postcards of Francis Wilburn Strong, who was an evangelical minister for 40 years and founded Ozark Bible College (Ozark Christian College) in 1942.

 Taylor, Congressman Gene Collection (Collection #1 – 789 Boxes)

 Gene Taylor served in the United States House of Representatives as the representative of Missouri’s 7th District, from 1973 through 1989.
 This collection includes Congressman Gene Taylor’s papers from 1972 to 1988.
 Categories of materials include speeches, general correspondence, departmental correspondence, & legislative correspondence.
 Also included are letters addressed to Congressman Taylor from government officials, including Presidents of the United States.
 The Congressman’s correspondence to and from his constituents is also included.

 Taylor, Gene VHS Tapes (Collection #1 – 1 Box)

 VHS tapes of Gene Taylor, including political commercials.
 Donated by Harry Lightfoot who helped make many of the commercials.